 Every month of the year has its own birthstone and each has its own unique history, mythology and meaning.
 The concept of birthstones is thought to date back thousands of years and every stone is believed to bring a different form of good luck and positive energy to those who wear them.

-Birthstone jewellery is a wonderful way to celebrate a birthday, whether it’s your friend or loved one’s special day or your own.
+Here at Steven Stone, we think that birthstone jewellery is a wonderful way to celebrate a birthday – whether it’s your friend or loved one’s special day or your own.
 Take a look below to see the birthstones of each month and what each stone symbolises for the wearer.

 Garnets are beautiful, rich stones that represent confidence, energy and willpower.
 Those born in this month tend to be feisty and spontaneous, willing to take on any challenge that comes their way.